Tsai Ing-wen

 Tsai ran for New Taipei City mayorship in the 2010 municipal elections but was defeated by the KMT candidate, Eric Chu.
-In April 2011, Tsai became the first female nominated by a major party as a presidential candidate in the history of Taiwan after defeating her former superior, Su Tseng-chang, in the DPP's primary by a slight margin.
-In the fifth presidential election in 2012, she was defeated by the then-president Ma Ying-jeou, but she won her first term of presidency in the 2016 presidential election by a landslide in a rematch against Chu.
-In the 2020 election, she was re-elected as president with an increased share of the vote.
-Tsai is the second president from the Democratic Progressive Party, and the first popularly elected president to have never served as Mayor of Taipei.
+In April 2011, Tsai became the first woman to be nominated by a major party as a presidential candidate in the history of Taiwan after defeating her former superior, Su Tseng-chang, in the DPP's primary election by a slight margin.
+In the 2012 Taiwanese presidential election, she was defeated by incumbent president Ma Ying-jeou, but she won her first term of presidency in the 2016 presidential election by a landslide in a rematch against Eric Chu, becoming the first woman to serve as Taiwan's president.
+In the 2020 presidential election, she was re-elected as president after winning the election against Han Kuo-yu.
+She was succeeded as president by Lai Ching-te.

-Tsai was named one of Time's most influential people of 2020 and was #9 on Forbes's most powerful women and #2 female politician after Kamala Harris of 2021.
-Internationally, Tsai has been praised for her response to the COVID-19 pandemic, and for standing up to pressure from the Government of the People's Republic of China.
-Tsai resigned as head of the Democratic People's Party (DPP) in November 2022, citing her party's poor performance in local elections earlier that month.

 Early life and career

-Tsai was born at Mackay Memorial Hospital in Zhongshan District, Taipei City on 31 August 1956, the youngest of nine (or eleven) children.
-Her father, Tsai Chieh-sheng (1918–2006), was a businessman who ran an auto repair shop, and her mother Chang Chin-fong (1925–2018) was a housewife.
-Her given name, Ing-wen (英文), was chosen by genealogical naming practices.
-While these suggested the spelling 瀛文, her father felt that the character 瀛 had too many strokes and decided to replace it with the character 英.
-During her high school period, she studied at Taipei Municipal Zhongshan Girls High School.
-She studied law at the behest of her father.
-After graduating at the College of Law, National Taiwan University, in 1978, Tsai obtained a Master of Laws at Cornell University Law School in 1980.
-She then studied law at the London School of Economics and was awarded a Ph.D. in law from the University of London in 1984.
-Upon her return to Taiwan, she taught law at the School of Law of Soochow University and National Chengchi University, both in Taipei.
+Tsai was born at Mackay Memorial Hospital in Zhongshan District, Taipei City, on 31 August 1956.
+She was the youngest of eleven children.
+Her father, Tsai Chieh-sheng (1918–2006), was a businessman who ran an auto repair shop, and her mother, Chang Chin-fong (1925–2018), was a housewife.
+Chieh-sheng was of Hakka Chinese descent while Chin-fong was an aboriginal Taiwanese member of the Paiwan.

+Tsai went to high school at Taipei Municipal Zhongshan Girls High School.
+She chose to study law at the behest of her father.
+After graduation, she studied law at National Taiwan University and graduated with her Bachelor of Laws (LL.B.) in 1978.
+Tsai then completed graduate studies in the United States at Cornell University, where she earned a Master of Laws (LL.M.) from Cornell Law School in 1980.
+She chose to pursue doctoral studies afterwards in England at the London School of Economics and was awarded a Ph.D. in law from the University of London in 1984.

+After she received her doctorate, Tsai returned to Taiwan and taught law at the School of Law of Soochow University and National Chengchi University, both in Taipei.
 In the 1990s, Tsai was also appointed to the Fair Trade Commission and the Copyright Commission.
 She served as consultant for the Mainland Affairs Council and the National Security Council.
 She also led the drafting team on the Statute Governing Relations with Hong Kong and Macau (港澳關係條例).